ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

   </link>

 * The meshes can be imported in a number of different formats.
-  STL is fairly common, but the engine also supports DAE, which can have its own color data, meaning you don’t have to specify the color/material.
+  STL is fairly common, but the engine also supports DAE, which can have its own color data, meaning you don't have to specify the color/material.
   Often these are in separate files.
   These meshes reference the ``.tif`` files also in the meshes folder.
 * Meshes can also be sized using relative scaling parameters or a bounding box size.